Russia issues update on progress of "special military operation in Ukraine"

 Russia issues update on progress of "special military operation in Ukraine" Credit: eanstudio/Shutterstock.com

-According to Russia’s latest update on the special military operation in Ukraine, in the city of Zaporizhzhya, a strike by the Russian air force destroyed up to a hundred militants of the 9th Gepard Special Purpose Regiment of the National Guard of Ukraine, as well as more than 50 foreign mercenaries.
+According to Russia’s latest update on the special military operation in Ukraine, a high-precision strike by the Russian Air Force near Dnipropetrovsk destroyed the assembly facilities for the Ukrainian Grom-2 and Tochka-U tactical missiles on the territory of the Yuzhny Machine-Building Plant production association.

-High-precision weapons of the Russian Air Force hit a temporary deployment point of units of the 59th motorized infantry brigade of the Ukrainian Armed Forces in the industrial zone of the city of Nikolaev.
-Up to 50 Ukrainian servicemen and five units of military equipment were destroyed.

-As a result of a massive fire strike on a temporary deployment point of the 81st Airmobile Brigade of the Ukrainian armed forces near the settlement of Konstantinovka in the Donetsk People’s Republic, more than 150 Ukrainian servicemen were destroyed.
+Up to two hundred nationalists, 23 pieces of military equipment and over 30 tonnes of ammunition for barrel and rocket artillery were destroyed by missile strikes on the temporary deployment sites of the units of the 81st Air Mobility Brigade of the Ukrainian armed forces and a rocket and artillery weapons depot of the 80th Airborne Assault Brigade of the Ukrainian armed forces near Kramatorsk, Donetsk People’s Republic.

-Operational and army aviation, missile forces and artillery strikes hit six command posts of the Ukrainian armed forces in the areas of Shchurovo, Soldar, Bakhmutskoye, Verkhnekamenskoye, Artemovskoye of Donetsk People’s Republic and Sukhoi Stavok of Kherson region, as well as 62 artillery units, manpower and military equipment in 184 areas overnight.
+Operational and army aviation, missile troops and artillery struck units of the 26th Artillery Brigade and 59th Motorized Infantry Brigade of the Ukrainian armed forces in the vicinity of Zakotnoye populated areas of the Donetsk People’s Republic and the city of Mykolaiv overnight.

+The 128th Mountain Assault Brigade of the AFU and the 121st Territorial Defence Brigade in the areas of Osokorivka in the Kherson region and Vremevka in the Donetsk People’s Republic, the 66th and 93rd mechanized brigades of the AFU in the area of Redkodub in the Donetsk People’s Republic as well as 61 artillery units at firing positions, human resources and military equipment in 148 areas.

-Three ammunition depots and rocket and artillery weapons near the settlements of Monachinovkaand Kupyansk in the Kharkiv region and the railway station of Brusin in the Donetsk People’s Republic were destroyed.
-A ground control station of the Bayraktar unmanned aerial vehicle system was destroyed near the village of Lozovatka, Dnipropetrovsk Region.
+Six depots of rocket and artillery weapons and ammunition were destroyed near the settlements of Mayaki in the Donetsk People’s Republic, Lezhino in Zaporizhzhia region, Pavlograd, Kolomiytsevo in Dnipropetrovsk region and the city of Mykolaiv as well as two field fueling stations of the 93rd AFU mechanized brigade near the settlement of Redkodub in the Donetsk People’s Republic.

+In Mykolaiv Region, a mobile group of the Ukrainian armed forces’ electronic reconnaissance centre was destroyed near the village of Chervonyi Stav.

+Also, a platoon of American HIMARS multiple-launch rocket systems was hit during counter-battery warfare near the town of Mykolaiv.

-The Russian Air Force fighter aircraft near the settlements of Osokorovka and Rozovka in the Kherson region shot down two MiG-29s of the Ukrainian air force.
+The Russian Air Force fighter aircraft near the village of Kleshcheyevka in Donetsk People’s Republic shot down a MiG-29 of the Ukrainian air force.

+Another Ukrainian Su-25 was destroyed by Russian air defence assets near the village of Terniye Podi, Mykolaiv region.

-Seven unmanned aerial vehicles were shot down by anti-aircraft defence assets near the settlements of Pershotravnevoye (Kharkiv Region), Charivnoe and Petrovkoye(Kherson Region), and Valeryanovka and Novoandreyevka (Donetsk People’s Republic).
+Additionally, Russian air defence forces shot down five unmanned aerial vehicles near the settlements of Urozhayne (Kherson Region), Svatove, Vladimirovka (Luhansk Region), Petrovske (Donetsk Region), and Novoyehorivka (Kharkiv Region).

-In addition, the airborne destruction of Tochka-U tactical missile near the Kupyansk settlement in the Kharkiv region, as well as 17 shells of HIMARS multiple launch rocket systems near the town of Kherson and the following settlements: Otradokamenka, Nova Kakhovka, Mikhaylovka in the Kherson region and Kupyansk in the Kharkiv region.

 Thank you for taking the time to read this article, do remember to come back and check The Euro Weekly News website for all your up-to-date local and international news stories and remember, you can also follow us on Facebook and Instagram.